Skip to main content

 Why these numbers?

-• add_header = 6: Catches most spam while allowing borderline messages through
+• add_header = 6: Catches most spam while allowing borderline messages through.
+Your mail client can filter these to spam folder based on headers

 Connect to Redis